konkalaitzidis/kostaskal.com/README.md

 ## ✨ Future Enhancements

-- Adding interactive features like a contact form, in page link previews, and blog page.
+- Adding interactive features like a contact form, in-page link previews, and blog.
 - Adding new content.
 - Incorporating analytics for better user insights.